-Container Compute Service (ACS) provides serverless container compute power.
-ACS lets you declare GPU models and driver versions when you configure GPU resources for pods.
-This significantly reduces expenses on infrastructure management and maintenance.
-This topic describes how to specify a GPU model and driver version when you create a pod.
+Container Compute Service (ACS) provides serverless container compute resources.
+You can declare a GPU model and a supported driver version in your Pod specification.
+This significantly reduces infrastructure management and operational overhead.
+This document explains how to specify a GPU model and driver version when you create a Pod.

 GPU-HPN